cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

         TX packets 1729  bytes 118135 (115.3 KiB)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

+At Hopkins, log into the [https://jhars.nts.jhu.edu](https://jhars.nts.jhu.edu) website from any computer and use the “Register For a Fixed IP Address by Subnet”.

 ## Apple-File-Protocol (AFP)